scarletti-ben/notepad-encrypted/README.md

 - [`fixed-table.css`](./docs/fixed-table/fixed-table.css)
 - [`fixed-table.js`](./docs/fixed-table/fixed-table.js)

-I started writing this script to gain a deeper undestanding of the structure of `HTML` tables, so that in the future I would never have to look at them again.
+I started writing this script to gain a deeper understanding of the structure of `HTML` tables, so that in the future I would never have to look at them again.
 The primary aim for the functionality of the `FixedTable` class is to use `JavaScript` to generate an `HTML` table that has a fixed number of columns, fits across a fixed width, and has limited functionality for resizing of columns.
-It is more suited to data viewing than data maniupulation, less a spreadsheet and more a lens.
+It is more suited to data viewing than data manipulation, less a spreadsheet and more a lens.

 The structure for a basic `HTML` table might look something like the snippet below
 ```html